 But for oxygen and pH, my hypothesis was completely REJECTED!!!
 What!???
 I love it when science surprises me.
 According to the 2017 Ward Lake Water Quality Report, oxygen levels at depth were anoxic (very low!) throughout the entire June to October sampling period.
 So why are we observing significantly increased oxygen (8 mg/L to 16 mg/L) and pH (8 to 9.9) at depth?
 One reason may be that cold water holds more oxygen (increased solubility of oxygen).
-A second reason may be that the phytoplankton are hanging out a bit lower in the water column - their photosynthesizing producing oxygen and utilizing carbon dioxide (increasing the pH).
+A second reason may be that phytoplankton, or submerged aquatic vegetation, are growing on/near the bottom - their photosynthesizing producing oxygen and utilizing carbon dioxide (increasing the pH).
 Perhaps oxygen levels will decrease at depth in late August when the temperature heats up and microbial activity is at its peak.
 We'll see!
 You know I have to go back and check!